krizzdewizz/ngoy-website/src/main/java/ngoyweb/app/doc/doc.md

 - no output escaping takes place
 - all components/elements are inlined, just like <a href="#ng-container">&lt;ng-container&gt;</a>

+## XML Templates

+ngoy makes no distinction between XML and HTML.
+It's totally the same.

 # Modules

 All components, directives, pipes (declarations) and providers/services must be registered within ngoy.